 A spectator walking on the pavement or a moving cyclist will watch the changing colours of long interpenetrating painted strips.
 The colours start from pure blues, then browns and blacks, various shades of greens and yellows, and end with warm orange with a touch of orange-brown.
 They evoke the four seasons and bring a fresh breathe of nature to the industrial area of modern architecture.

 However, his largest project in public space is a 3-metre-high structure with an area of nearly 200 square meters, containing an unusual maze of paintings and mirrors at the Artists Square in Kielce, in 2011.
 Entering the maze felt like ‘being inside the image’ (Tarasewicz achieved a similar illusory effect at the Gallery of 20th Century Polish Art at the National Museum in Kraków).
-The installation consisted of several rows of pylons painted in colourful strips and reflected in mirrors.
+The installation consisted of several rows of pylons painted in colourful stripes and reflected in mirrors.

 In 2013, Tarasewicz prepared an exhibition of painting... without paintings.
 The artist covered the floor of the Biała Gallery in Lublin with multicoloured squares, just as he'd previously done with the floor of the local Chapel of St. Trinity.